Skip to main content

 • Alex Villafuerte

-The Ad-Hoc committee interviewed candidates in closed session on May 23rd, 2023 and selected the finalists who will move forward to the final interview with the San Diego City Council on June 3rd, 2024.
-Finalists selected will not be shared publicly.
+The Ad-Hoc committee interviewed candidates in closed session on May 23, 2024 and selected the finalists that moved forward to the final interview with the San Diego City Council on June 3, 2024.

-The San Diego City Council will interview the final candidates in closed session on June 3rd, 2024, and select the next CPP Executive Director.
+The San Diego City Council interviewed the final candidate/s for the CPP Executive Director position in closed session on June 3, 2024, and selected the next CPP Executive Director.